KAISER Idell

 • Dell’s Stance: As head of the metal workshop, he resisted design compromises demanded by political forces (like adding ornamental or “traditional” elements).
 Dell was eventually fired for rejecting design dogma.

-• His firing wasn’t just political—it fueled his design rebellion.
+• His firing wasn’t just political, it also fueled his design rebellion.
 The Kaiser Idell’s minimalist steel curves became a silent protest.

 • The lamps were his middle finger in polished form: